hterminasyan/privatelink-cap-s4/README.md

 ![Architecture overview](https://github.com/hterminasyan/privatelink-cap-s4/blob/main/sap_private_link_connection_to_lb.png)

-## CAP Example to consume oData Service from SAP S/4HANA via Private Link connection

- - Consume external service via PrivateLink.
- - Bind PrivateLink, Destination Service and XSUAA to CAP application
- - Create Destination "BusinessPartner" use ProxyType: Internet and provide Private IP address defined in PrivateLink Service Instance.
+## Prepare Extension Application based on CAP (SAP Cloud Application Programming Model) for PrivateLink communication

+There are couple of steps required to enable the Private Link connection in CAP Application.

+### Adapt Destination for PrivateLink Service - Configure the "BusinessPartner" destination

+ * Open your SAP BTP Account and navigate to your Subaccount
+ * Choose Connectivity in the menu on the left then choose Destinations
+ * Modify existing "BusinessPartner" or create new destination and enter the following information to the Destination Configuration:

+ Instead of using Proxy Type On-Premise for Cloud Connector connectivity, SAP introduced new Proxy Type  **PrivateLink**.
+Choose that proxy type and enter Private Link hostname from previous step.

+ Finally add **TrustAll=true** in Additional Properites **(We will change this property in later steps)**.

+ > Note: If TrustAll is set to TRUE in the destination, the server certificate will not be checked for SSL connections.
+It is intended for test scenarios only, and should not be used in production (the server certificate will not be checked and you will not notice MITM attacks).

-## Destination config
+### Destination config
 Property | Value |
 --- | --- |
 Name | BusinessPartner |
 Tyoe | HTTP |
-URL | https\://10.220.0.4\:44300 (replace with your Private link Private IP) |
+URL | https://40a42b84-39bb-xxx-9729-287xxxxe72c.d0c0e029c004f9xxxx8eda0225a83xxxxxxaae23ff65b.p6.pls.sap.internal (replace with your PrivateLink hostname) |
-Proxy Type | Internet |
+Proxy Type | PrivateLink |
 Authentication | BasicAuthentication |
 User | <<  username >> |
 Password | <<  password >> |